velovision/rearview/README.md

 # Usage

-A deployed Rearview unit creates a Wifi hotspot called: `Velovision Rearview`, and runs an HTTP server.
+Velovision Rearview unit creates a Wifi hotspot called: `Velovision Rearview`.

+It runs an HTTP server at port 8000 to allow clients to get status information and send control commands, and a raw TCP stream at port 5000 which streams MJPEG video from its camera.
+This video stream can be turned on/off by the HTTP server.

+We can use [VLC](https://www.videolan.org/vlc/) media player to view the video stream.
++ Open VLC
++ File > Open Network.
+In the URL, enter: `tcp://192.168.9.1:5000`
++ You should see the camera video stream with a slight lag (the lag is intentional and caused by VLC)

 We can use `curl` from a Mac or Linux computer connected to the Wifi hotspot to test out Rearview's HTTP control interface.
 Replace the curly bracket items by referring to the table below.